IAOM-US Orthopaedic Physical Therapy Residency

 Application

-Completed application forms and all supplemental information must be submitted as instructed per the RF-PTCAS.
-This in part includes:
+Completed application forms and all supplemental information must be submitted as instructed per the RF-PTCAS by January 31.

 • Complete RF-PTCAS web-based application

-• Letter clearly stating your intent to apply for the residency
+• Letter stating your intent to apply for the residency

 • Current resume including professional experience